 Humbucker Coil Splitting (4-Wires)

 Even though the humbucker coil-splitting modification is not technically part of the Wolfetone Installation Guide, we thought it a good opportunity to show the power of the four-wire humbucker.
 This modification will require you to convert one of your tone controls to a push-pull pot, but you will solder your wires to it the same way as a standard pot.
+This gives your humbucker access to the sound of a single-coil.

 In Example 7, we’ve illustrated what the guitar wiring might look like in a Les Paul after installing the push-pull pot.